surniaulula/wpsso/readme.txt

 WC Tested Up To: 3.5
 Stable Tag: 4.17.0

-Easy, complete, accurate, and automatic - give social and search sites comprehensive information about your content, business and authors.
+Makes sure your content looks great on all social and search sites - no matter how it's crawled, shared, re-shared, posted, or embedded!

 == Description ==